jrzaurin/LightGBM-with-Focal-Loss/README.md

 # LightGBM-with-Focal-Loss
-An implementation of the focal loss to be used with LightGBM
+An implementation of the focal loss to be used with LightGBM.

+In the making...

 ```python
 def focal_loss_lgb(y_pred, dtrain, alpha, gamma):